FilipeMCruz/sensae-console/docs/api/README.md

 This section will present every endpoint available in this service.
 Since the communication is made using GraphQL the only two endpoints are `/graphql` to request a subscription and `/subscriptions`.

+As pointed in the current [problems](../problems/README.md) the JWT token has to be sent as a GraphQL Input parameter, Authorization, and not as an usual HTTP Header.
+The value of `Authorization` has to be 'Bearer <Token>'.

 ### Consult All GPS sensors live Data

 **Endpoint**: `/graphql`